Photographies of 5 Mexican Native groups of the 68 to be photographed.

 They deserve attention and respect.

 With my own means during 15 years I traveled through Mexico and photographed five groups (Maya Tsotsil, Maya Yucateca, Nahuas de Guerrero, Purépechas and Rarámuri) and published my first book.
-I want to continue portraying the remaining 63 in several trips starting with the State of Oaxaca, which has 15 different groups, beginning 2020 until end 2021.
+I want to continue photographing the remaining 63 in several trips starting with the State of Oaxaca, which has 15 different groups, beginning 2020 until end 2022.

-Once I have finished my trips and have portrayed all the native groups, I will join the best photographs that will be published in a limited luxury edition hardcover book.
+Once I have finished my trips and have photographed all the native groups, I will join the best photographs which will be published in a limited luxury edition hardcover book.